jclouds/jclouds-site/documentation/userguide/using-maven.md

 ---
 layout: jclouds
-title: Using jClouds with Apache Maven
+title: Using Apache Maven
 ---

-#Using jClouds with Apache Maven
+# Using Apache jclouds&reg; with Apache Maven

 ## Introduction